deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

    outgoing TCP sessions (e.g. a TCP may perform ECN echoing but not set the ECT codepoints on its outbound data segments).

 For ECN++:
 1. The fall-back strategy should be implemented when packet retransmission happens in negotiation phase.
    Now if the sender of SYN/ACK timeout, it will still persist sending out SYN/ACK with ECT in IP header.
    ECN++ draft suggests the fall-back strategy to retransmit only one more ECT SYN/ACK and cache failed connection attempts in chap 3.2.2.3.

 2. the TCP data receiver MUST ignore the CE codepoint on incoming segments that fail any validity check.
    Now in ns-3, the validity check just check whether the sequence number fall into the receiving wiondow.
    While in ECN++ draft the validity check in section 5.2 of [RFC5961] is RECOMMENDED

 3. Pure ACKs means acknowledgement packet without data.
    ECN++ draft suggest to set ECT in pure ACKs.
    But the logic about congestion response in pure ACKs is not clear.
    Actually only AccECN will use ECT in pure ACKs..
    So not support ECN for pure ACKs in ECN++ so far.

+For AccEcn:
+1. Currently all the AccEcn Option in ns-3 is full-length option.
+   AccEcn option can be truncated when the option space is limited.
+(Section 3.2.6)

+2. Note that there is no field to feedback Not-ECT bytes.
+Nonetheless an algorithm for the Data Sender to calculate the number of payload bytes received as Not-ECT is given in Appendix A.5.
+(Section Section 3.2.6)

+3. Section 3.2.7.2, Section3.2.7.3, Section 3.2.7.4 in AccEcn draft are skip
+   Algorithm in A.2.2 is skipped because AccEcn will set ECT in pure ACKs.

+4. Using the first algorithm in A.3 to estimate Marked Bytes from Marked Packets when AccEcn option is not available.

 Validation
 ++++++++++